Jonas-I/Reminder-Application/GroupProject/TestPlan.md

 ### 1.5 Technology

 We will use JUnit and Espresso tests in Android Studio to implement tests.
+(May use other Technology upon furthur research)

 ## 2 Test Cases